duruyao/proto-grpc-demo/doc/0-install-guide-en.md

 ### 1.3.
 Check

-Check if Protocol Buffers is installed successfully by execute `ldd <PROTO_INSTALL_DIR>/lib/libproto*.so`, and make sure all dependent libraries are linked rightly.
+Check if Protocol Buffers is installed successfully by execute `/usr/bin/ldd <PROTO_INSTALL_DIR>/lib/libproto*.so`, and make sure all dependent libraries are linked rightly.

 Show version of Protocol Buffers by execute `<PROTO_INSTALL_DIR>/bin/protoc --version`.